-Brexit in play: May's job on the line as parliament tries multiple choice
+Brexit in play: parliament tries multiple choice as May's job on the line

 “If you compare Great Britain to a sphinx then the sphinx would seem to me an open book.
 We will see in the course of this week how this book will speak,” he said.

-Writing by Guy Faulconbridge; additional reporting by William Schomberg, Elisabeth O'Leary, Andrew MacAskill and James Davey; Editing by Janet Lawrence
+Writing by Guy Faulconbridge; additional reporting by Kylie MacLellan, Andrew MacAskill, William Schomberg, Elisabeth O'Leary, and James Davey; Editing by Janet Lawrence